Drassil/git-wiki-theme/docs/digital-ocean-video-tutorial.md

 - Choose Region
 - Enable Monitoring
 - One-time Password
-- Name Droplet | AzerothCore
+- Name the Droplet anything you'd like, in this tutorial we're calling it `AzerothCore`

 ## Droplet Initial Configuration
 #### Change your Time Zone